iAnatoly/smart-home/README.md

 - SSL certificates are provided by LetsEncrypt (free).
 I prefer to avoid the SSL CA warning, and I am frugal, so using LetsEnctypt was a logical idea.
 - I had to purchase a domain name to make LetsEncrypt work.
 I've got one in .ml TLD fro free from https://my.freenom.com/.
 Again, frugality.
 - I used cloudflare for my DNS hosting and frontend/CDN (agin, free).
 Did I need a CDN?
 Maybe not, but Cloudflare provides so may cool services for free.
 It was very hard to pass on.

+## Public cloud.

+If you are planning to check on status of all your sensors when you are away, you probably want to get yourself an instance in the cloud (I really do not recommend publishing ports on your home router, this si s a very bad security practice).

+The overall set up is:
+- Get a free tier instance eiother in AWS or in GCP.
+I recommnd GCP, as it does not expire.
+- Bring up influx, grafana, envoy|nginx.
+  - influx to keep a replica of the data you collect at home.
+  - grafana to visualize it
+  - envoy or nginx as a reverse proxy
+- publish a subset of data from your local influx instance to the cloud
+   - push replication is secure, you are not opening your home fiorewall for this
+   - you do need a local instance of influx so you can continue collecting data even if public internet connectivity is down

 ## Application.
 - I user a bunch of python scripts to grab the data from various sources, and dump them into influxdb.